 If a customer made an effort to contact you, make an effort to reply in an engaging way.
 When you automate messages with HelpDesk, make sure there’s a human touch, too.

 I once worked in a shipping company.
 It was a B2B business, so our staff was in constant contact with our clients.
-When an employee was out of office, they sent the typical automated out-of-office replies.
+When an employee was out of office, they sent typical out-of-office auto-replies.

 We decided to take advantage of those messages.
 Robots and artificial intelligence was a trending topic back then.
 We used some storytelling and humor to let people know that even though the message they received was automated, there’re still some amazing human beings in the office that are always ready to help.
 We linked our humorous article about AI, too, just in case they wanted to read something in the meantime.

 The response was astonishing.
 We never got that many replies to an automated message and so much traffic on our website.
 People shared our out-of-office message on Twitter saying it made their day.